bbauska/ufo-mcdonald/README.md

 engineering, ought to be taking a very close look at this problem.
 I am unaware of any adequate study of this potentially important problem.
 Note that a problem, a hazard, could exist in this context with out anything warranting the label of hostility.

-MISAPPLICATIONS OF ATMOSPHERIC PHYSICS IN PAST UFO
+<h2 id="ch17">MISAPPLICATIONS OF ATMOSPHERIC PHYSICS IN PAST UFO EXPLANATIONS:</h2>
-EXPLANATIONS:

 1. General Comments:

 Since the bulk of UFO reports involve objects reportedly seen in the air, it is not surprising that many attempts to account for them have invoked principles of atmospheric physics.
 Over the past twenty years, many of the official explanations of important UFO sightings have been based on the premise that observers were misidentifying or misinterpreting natural atmospheric phenomena.
 Dr. D.H.
 Menzel, former director of Harvard Observatory, in two books on UFOs (Ref.
 24, 25), has leaned very heavily on atmospheric physics and particularly meteorological optics in attempting to account for UFO reports.
 More recently, Mr. Philip J. Klass, Senior Avionics Editor of Aviation